Wife Cake (Lao Po Bing) Recipe – Flaky Chinese Pastry You Can Make at Home

 - Storage smarts: Once cool, wrap individually.
 Room temp 1–2 days in an airtight container; for longer, refrigerate and re-crisp briefly in a 300°F (150°C) oven.

-Wife Cake is best enjoyed at room temperature, when the pastry is crisp and the filling has that perfect chewy bite.
-It’s a natural match for tea—pair it with a creamy Oolong Milk Tea, fragrant Rose Milk Tea, or bold Assam Milk Tea for a comforting afternoon treat.
+Wife cake is best enjoyed at room temperature, when the pastry is crisp and the filling has that perfect chewy bite.
+It pairs beautifully with tea, making it a comforting treat for any time of day.

 FAQs about Wife Cake

-Traditional Wife Cake has a flaky pastry shell made from two types of dough, water dough and oil dough, wrapped around a sweet, chewy filling made from glutinous rice flour, sugar, and sometimes sesame seeds or coconut.
+Wife cake is made with a flaky pastry created from two types of dough: water dough and oil dough wrapped around a sweet, chewy filling.
+The filling is traditionally made with winter melon, sugar, and glutinous rice flour, though modern versions often use alternative fillings.

 According to legend, the name comes from a story about a devoted wife who made and sold these pastries to help support her sick husband.
 Her dedication gave the pastry its name, turning it into a symbol of love and devotion.